 Your digestive system is a complex system that is designed to help absorb nutrients, break down food, and expel waste.
 Stretching about 30 feet from mouth to anus, your alimentary canal is an essential part of the digestive system that supports good health.
 For instance, your gut plays a key role in fighting off foodborne bacteria by “sterilizing” everything you eat with the active enzymes and digestive acids it secretes.
 Your gut also is in constant conversation with your immune system via receptors throughout the digestive tract, triggering the release of hormones and other cells that can help to promote general immune functions.
 One of the key components in your gut is the microbiome, comprising a community of bacteria intended to help fight disease and promote overall health.

 “Leaky gut,” as it’s commonly known, is one of the most frequent conditions affecting the digestive system.
 Let’s take a closer look at leaky gut, the leaky gut diet, and other ways to help you better manage unpleasant symptoms and maintain good gut health.

 What is Leaky Gut?

 Your intestines are lined with an extensive, intricate lining of tissue that covers over 4,000 square feet of surface area when spread out.
 Normally in a healthy intestine, this lining forms a tight barrier that manages what gets absorbed into your bloodstream and what gets passed along to the large intestine and eventually excreted as waste.

-Leaky gut, also sometimes known as increased intestinal permeability or intestinal hyperpermeability, is characterized by an unhealthy gut lining that may be full of holes, cracks, or other openings.
-These fissures allow partially digested food, bacteria, toxins, and other harmful microbes to “leak” into the deeper tissues of your intestine and your bloodstream.
+Leaky gut, also sometimes known as increased intestinal permeability or intestinal hyperpermeability, is characterized by gut lining that may be full of holes, cracks, or other openings.
+These fissures allow partially digested food, bacteria, toxins, and other harmful negative elements to “leak” into the deeper tissues of your intestine and your bloodstream.